 Wedding Table Number Holders with Pressed Flowers

-With budget as a major factor, I devised these gold wedding table numbers using a key ingredient from Mother Nature…pressed flowers!
+With budget as a major factor, I devised these gold table number frames using a key ingredient from Mother Nature…pressed flowers!

 As I mentioned in my post on DIY pressed flower art, using the Microfleur flower press means I can dry flowers in just a matter of minutes.